marcgg/marcgg.github.com/_posts/2016-03-01-vimrc-example.md

 ### Use Arrows

 People are divided on this, but I have made my mind and I prefer using arrow keys instead of the default Vim mapping.
-If you want to do the samme:
+If you want to do the same:

 	map <D-A-RIGHT> <C-w>l
 	map <D-A-LEFT> <C-w>h